nemanjatan/appfolio-property-listings-scraper/README.md

 This service is designed to run on Railway.app:

 1. Deploy from GitHub
-2. Set start command: `python scheduler.py`
+2. **Important**: Railway will automatically detect the Dockerfile and use it
+3. **DO NOT** set a Custom Build Command (leave it empty/default)
+4. Set Custom Start Command to: `python scheduler.py` (or leave empty to use Dockerfile CMD)
-3. Add environment variables
+5. Add environment variables
-4. Deploy!
+6. Deploy!

 See `/RAILWAY_DEPLOYMENT.md` for detailed instructions.